Earthquake Trail - Interpretive Loop, Point Reyes: Bear Valley Trailhead, San Francisco: Marin Headlands - Mt Tamalpais - Point Reyes, California

 San Andreas Fault

-The San Andreas fault system is now known to be directly responsible for all the major earthquakes in the San Francisco Bay Area and is actually a series of multiple faults, which extend 780 miles south through California.
-Included in this complex system are the San Andreas, Hayward and Calaveras faults - all which enable tectonic movement between the Pacific and North American plates.
+The San Andreas fault system is now known to be directly responsible for all major earthquakes in the Bay Area and is actually a series of multiple faults, which extend 780 miles south through California.
+Included in this complex system are the San Andreas, Hayward and Calaveras faults - all of which enable tectonic movement between the Pacific and North American plates.

 - N38 02.444 W122 47.933 — Earthquake Trailhead